KevCui/tweet-eraser/README.md

 - Why not provide an option to remove RTs only?

 I know, but [GET retweets_of_me API](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/get-statuses-retweets_of_me#) is broken (or only working with oauth_token?
 I doubt): it always returns empty response without any data of RTs.

+- How fast this script can erase tweets?

+It took 15 minutes to erase 2400 tweets.
+Not great, not terrible.

 - Can I erase some old tweets but keep some recent ones?